mucahitgurbuz/scriptImporterOnclick/README.md

 ], pdfGenerate2D);
 ```

-*loadScript* function will import required libraries for the function _pdfGenerate2d_ then runs the function.
+*loadScript* function will import required external libraries for the function _pdfGenerate2d_ then runs the function.
 This process will reduce the initial page load time for the feature that is not initiated on page load.